anotode/anotode-documents/roles_responsibility.md

 ##### Responsibilities

 To release a given product to numerous customer sites.
-Based on the design documents developed by the technical design team, the deployment team builds and manages the deploye system.
+Based on the design documents developed by the technical design team, the deployment team builds and manages the deployement system.
+They are responsible for putting the software in the hands of the end user.
-Release the pre-planned communications about the product to all stakeholders and ensure that all release controls have been satisfied.